A person inhaling from a THC oil pen

+A nice vape cart offers a discreet, portable experience while delivering the power of cannabis with a simple inhale.
 But if you’ve used a cart before, you know they’re prone to the occasional issue like a clog or leak.
-Maybe you’re dealing with something more concerning.
-When the normally clear oil turns cloudy, you start asking questions.
-Why is it cloudy?
-Is it safe to use?
-Do I need to throw it out?
+Maybe you’re dealing with something more concerning than that.

 There are a few common causes.
 It could be anything from storing in the wrong conditions to low-quality extraction processes, leaving behind contaminants.
 Whether it’s safe to consume or not is something we’ll take a closer look at below.